hzz0024/hzz0024.github.io/_posts/2020/2021-01-12-SNP_annotation_CVreseq.markdown

 NOTICE: Finished writing allele frequencies based on 2269 SNP genotypes (1175 transitions and 1094 transversions) and 0 indels/substitutions for 1 samples
 ```

 Great!
 This is what I want.
-Now proceed with the annotation step.
+Now proceed to the annotation step.

 ### Annotate the SNPs